-A proper cycling road shoe is essential to establish a good connection between the rider and the bike.
-The road shoes transfer all the power from the rider to the pedals while being comfortable to wear.
-They are usually made of a stiff sole and softer upper.
+A proper road shoe is essential to establish a good connection between the rider and the bike.
+Cycling road shoes transfer all the power from the rider to the pedals while being comfortable to wear.

-Velcro: being the most cost effective solution, it is usually find on entry level road shoes but this doesn't mean it doesn't have advantages.
-Velcro is light and quick to put on.
-However, it is not necessary the best to hold your foot securely.
+- Velcro: Cost effective solution, Velcro is usually find on entry level road shoes.
+However, this doesn't mean it doesn't have advantages.
+Velcro is light and quick to put on, although it is not the best option to hold your foot securely.

-Dials: There are many types of dials but the Boa dial is considered the gold standard.
+- Dials: There are many dial types, but the Boa system is the gold standard.
 The dials use a cable to tighten and loosen the shoes offering a precise level of adjustment with just one click making it easy to do while riding.

-The next thing you need to consider when buying a road cycling shoe is the sole.
+Another thing you need to consider when buying a road cycling shoe is the sole.
 Cycling shoes soles are stiff to ensure a better transfer of power.
-Soles come in different materials from the entry level plastic to the fully carbon sole and the composite (carbon/plastic) in between.
+Soles come in different materials, from the entry level plastic to the fully carbon sole and the composite (carbon/plastic) middle level.
 The stiffer and lighter the sole is, the more power you get out of your pedal strokes.

-Next, you need to have a look at the cleat system on the shoes.
+Next, you need to look at the cleat system on the shoes.
 There is two different types: 3 and 2 bolts.
-If you are planning to go off road or do a bit of walking in your cycling shoes, then you should look at the 2 bolts system.
-If you are purely and simply road riding, then the 3 bolts system is the way to go as it offers a wider platform to increase the power transfer to the pedal.
+If you wish to go off road or walk a little in your cycling shoes, you should consider the two bolts system like SPD.
+If you are purely and simply road riding, then the three bolts system is the way to go as it offers a wider platform to increase the power transfer to the pedal.

 Finally, the upper of the cycling shoe is important too.
 Made with a variety of material, the upper can be more or less stiff.
-Stiff upper are design for sprinting while more supple upper are perfect for longer rides.
+Stiff upper are designed for sprinting, while more supple upper are perfect for longer rides.

 Mountain Biking Shoes

-Mountain bike shoes can be divided in two categories: the casual rider shoes and the more serious rider.
+There are two main categories of mountain bike shoes: the casual rider shoes and the more serious rider.

 If you are a casual off road biker, two options are available to you:

-Clipping shoes: Similar to the flat shoes, the clip on pedal have a stiff sole with an outdoor shoe design.
-The main difference is the cleat recess on the sole to fit a cleat in while allowing the rider to walk on it.
+- Clipping shoes: The clip on pedal have a stiff sole with an outdoor shoe design.
+The main difference is the cleat recess on the sole to fit a cleat in, while allowing the rider to walk on it.
 Usually, these shoes come with hook and loop straps for proper adjustment.

-Mountain biking shoes are also ideal for the commuting as they allow you to clip on and get the most out of your pedal stroke without having to carry a second pair of shoes for your work day.
+Mountain biking shoes are also ideal for commuting, allowing you to clip on and get the most out of your pedal stroke without having to carry a second pair of shoes for your work day.